edemaine/coauthor/README.md

   to allow them to see and jointly edit the message.

-* **Email notifications** for subscribed threads, clustering together all updates since the last email, with a maximum of 1 hour lag.
+* **Email notifications** for subscribed threads, clustering together all updates since the last email, with a maximum lag a specified number of hours or minutes (default 1 hour).
-  Each user can specify in Settings whether they are, by default, subscribed to all threads or none.
+  Each user can specify in Settings whether they are, by default, subscribed to all threads or none, both globally and local to each group.
   Either way, the default can be overridden in the group view using the checkbox on the right (checked means "subscribed").
   Users can choose in Settings whether to receive notifications about their own edits.

 * **Time travel**: You can drag through history and see past versions.
   In general, there should be good, automatic history tracking of everything,